dentarg/auth0-blog/_posts/2016-08-31-stateless-auth-for-stateful-minds.markdown

 });
 ```

 Note that locations prefixed by `/protected` are also protected by the API access token.
-This is setup using `express-jwt`:
+This is set up using `express-jwt`:

 ```javascript
 app.use('/protected', expressJwt({